I Don't Give A

 "I Don't Give A" is a song recorded by American singer-songwriter Madonna for her twelfth studio album MDNA (2012).
 The song features rap vocals by American recording artist Nicki Minaj.
 It was written and produced by Madonna and Martin Solveig, with additional songwriting by Minaj and Julien Jabre.
-"I Don't Give A" is an electro-funk song with syncopated electronic hip hop and industrial beats.
+"I Don't Give A" is an electro-funk song with syncopated electronic hip hop and industrial house beats.

 Lyrically, the song is about a day in Madonna's life with some portions of it directed at her ex-husband, film director Guy Ritchie, when she sings about a failed marriage.
 The song received generally favorable reviews from music critics who praised Minaj's appearance and its personal lyrics.
 Following the release of MDNA, the song peaked at number 117 in the Gaon Chart of South Korea.
 Madonna performed the song on the MDNA Tour as the closing track of the show's first segment.